adlnet/xAPI-Spec/xAPI.md

 ###### Details

-A timestamp is formatted according to the normal format of ISO 8601 and corresponds to the time of when the events described within this Statement occurred.
+The timestamp property is of type Timestamp.
+It is formatted according to the normal format of ISO 8601 and corresponds to the time of when the events described within this Statement occurred.
 If it is not included in the Statement when it is submitted to the LRS, the LRS populates it with the same value it would use with [Stored](#stored).

-A timestamp in a Statement can differ from [Stored](#stored) (the time at which the statement is stored).
+The timestamp property in a Statement can differ from the [stored property](#stored) (the time at which the statement is stored).
 Namely, there can be delays between the occurrence of the experience and the reception of the corresponding Statement by the LRS.

-Where the experience occurs over a period of time, the timestamp can represent the start, end or any point of time during the experience.
-It is expected that communities of practice will define an appropriate point to record the timestamp for different experiences.
-For example when recording the experience of eating at a restaurant, it might be most appropriate to record the timestamp of the start of the experience; when recording the experience of completing a qualification, it might be most appropriate to record the timestamp of the end of the experience.
+Where the experience occurs over a period of time, the timestamp property can represent the start, end or any point of time during the experience.
+It is expected that communities of practice will define an appropriate point to record the Timestamp for different experiences.
+For example when recording the experience of eating at a restaurant, it might be most appropriate to record the Timestamp of the start of the experience; when recording the experience of completing a qualification, it might be most appropriate to record the Timestamp of the end of the experience.
 These examples are for illustrative purposes only and are not meant to be prescriptive.

 ###### Requirements

-* A timestamp MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations).
+* For requirements pertaining to the Timestamp data type, click [here](#timestamps).
-* The timestamp property SHOULD* be set by the LRS to the value of [Stored](#stored) if not provided.
+* The timestamp property SHOULD* be set by the LRS to the value of the [stored property](#stored) if not provided.
-* A timestamp SHOULD* include the time zone.
-* If the timestamp includes a time zone, the LRS MAY be return the timestamp using a different timezone to the one originally used in the statement so long as the point in time referenced is not affected.
-The LRS SHOULD* return the timestamp in UTC timezone.
-* A timestamp MAY represent any point during an experience, not necessarily the beginning or end.
+* A timestamp property MAY represent any point during an experience, not necessarily the beginning or end.
-* A timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved).
-* An AP MUST NOT use a future time for a timestamp in a Statement.
+* An AP MUST NOT use a future time for a timestamp property in a Statement.
-* An LRS MUST NOT reject a timestamp for being from the future, to prevent issues due to clock errors.
-* A SubStatement MAY have a timestamp that is in the future.
+* A SubStatement MAY have a timestamp property that is in the future.

 <a name="stored"/>

 #### 2.4.8 Stored

 ###### Description
 The time at which a Statement is stored by the LRS.
 This can be any time between when the LRS receives the Statement and when it is written to storage.

 ###### Details
 The stored property is the literal time the Statement was stored.
-The LRS will use [Timestamp](#timestamp) to record the time at which the experience described in the Statement.
+The LRS will use the [timestamp property](#timestamps) to record the time at which the experience described in the Statement.

 ###### Requirements

-* The stored property MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations).
+* For requirements pertaining to the Timestamp data type, click [here](#timestamps).
 * The stored property MUST be set by the LRS; An LRS MUST validate and then overwrite any value currently in the stored property of a Statement it receives.
-* The stored property SHOULD include the time zone.
-* If the stored property includes a time zone, the LRS MAY be return the stored property using a different timezone to the one originally used in the statement. so long as the point in time referenced is not affected.
-The LRS SHOULD* return the stored property in UTC timezone.
 * The stored property SHOULD be the current or a past time.
-* The stored property MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved).

 <a name="authority"/>